 Comment: Fig. 2.
 Add in the name or number of the strains shown.
 There were 2 strains of each type, show the patterns for both.
 It is interesting that for the PE rich strain the relative absorbance of PE peak is much lower under pre-stationary, this would not be expected if light was more limiting (as cell density increased) which suggests that perhaps nitrogen was limiting at this stage?

-Response: Thank you for this valuable comment.
-We added the strains numbers to the figure caption.
-We agree with the Reviewer, and we added appropriate statement to the Discussion section (L232, L649-652).
+Response: Thank you.
+We added the strain numbers to the figure caption (L232), and added appropriate statement to the Discussion (L649-652).

 Results